 One of the biggest fitness mistakes older adults make is not doing a proper warm-up before their workout.
 Lower within this article, you’ll find a video of helpful warm-up exercises for seniors that can be done before each workout.

-During midlife and beyond, preparing your body for exercise is absolutely essential to avoid injury and prevent postural imbalances.
+Preparing your body for exercise during midlife and beyond is essential to avoid injury and prevent postural imbalances.

-Additionally, the better the warm-up, the better the workout – and that means positive results and a better return on your time and energy investment.
+Additionally, the better the warm-up, the better the workout – which means positive results and a better return on your time and energy investment.

-In fact, the warm-up included here is not just good for seniors, but anyone over the age of 50:
+The warm-up included here is not just good for seniors but anyone over the age of 50:

-- For those in middle-age who are in good health and pain-free, you can do this warm-up at a faster speed.
+- For those in middle age who are in good health and pain-free, you can do this warm-up faster.

 Prioritizing Joint Mobility, Aligned Posture, and Muscular Flexibility for Seniors